Everything has a history.

 That’s all folks… for now

-Well, there you have it.
-The history of communication in a nutshell.
+Well, there you have it: the history of communication in a nutshell.
 As the human race progressed and modernized so did human communication.
 And as information became more valuable, the methods being used to send it became more of a priority.
 Communication has come a long way, and it’s only getting better.
+Take some time to dive deeper and learn more about communication theory.